-In the original kit, there is no holder or support for the plastic and it just sits there next to the printer.
+In the original kit, there is no holder or support for the plastic, and it just sits there next to the printer.
 The spool, positioned thus, often tangles and requires constant attention.
-This is why the holder became one of the first projects that I made with the 3D printer.
-Really, this is a compilation of various solutions to this problem from thingiverse.com.
+This is why the holder became one of my first projects with the 3D printer.
+This is a compilation of various solutions to this problem from thingiverse.com.

 The holder is projected in such a way to accommodate for spools with different sizes and diameters of the holes.
-For even rates of turning I used ball bearings.
+For smooth turning, I used ball bearings.
 An M8 threaded metal rod acts as the axis.

 The bearings are quite expensive and even on eBay their price is over $8 each.
 Instead, I bought the cheapest skateboard for $10 in BigW.
-Taking it apart revealed 8 ball bearings and a whole heap of useful nuts and bolts.
+Taking it apart revealed eight ball bearings and a whole heap of good nuts and bolts.
 Taking a couple of these bearings, I pressed them into the cone-shaped holders.
 It turned out to be useful and reliable.
 The supports are fixed firmly onto the top of the printer.
-The spool now can spin freely without creating problems for the extruder.
+The spool can now spin freely without creating problems for the extruder.

 These two small projects helped me get the hang of the printer, as well as to improve it.
 This is all for today.
 Until next time!